 It provides warranties for general repairs of defects that existed at the time of sale, as required by law.
-These assurance-type warranties are accounted for under Ind AS
+These assurance-type warranties are accounted for under Ind AS 37 Provisions, Contingent Liabilities and Contingent Assets.
+Refer to the accounting policy on warranty provisions in use of judgements, estimates & assumptions.

-Finance income:
+Finance income